onflow/flow-evm-bridge/README.md

 ### SerializeMetadata

 The key consideration with respect to metadata is the distinct metadata storage patterns between ecosystem.
-It's critical for NFT utility that the metadata be bridged in addition to the representation of ownership.
+It's critical for NFT utility that the metadata be bridged in addition to the representation of the NFTs ownership.
 However, it's commonplace for Cadence NFTs to store metadata onchain while EVM NFTs often store an onchain pointer to metadata stored offchain.
-In order for Cadence NFTs to be properly represented in EVM platforms, the metadata must be bridged in a format expected by those platforms and do so in a manner that preserves the atomicity of bridge requests.
-The path forward on this was decided to be commitment of serialized Cadence NFT metadata into formats popular in the EVM ecosystem.
+In order for Cadence NFTs to be properly represented in EVM platforms, the metadata must be bridged in a format expected by those platforms and be done in a manner that also preserves the atomicity of bridge requests.
+The path forward on this was decided to be a commitment of serialized Cadence NFT metadata into formats popular in the EVM ecosystem.

 For assets that do not implement `EVMBridgedMetadata`, the bridge will attempt to serialize the metadata of the asset as a JSON data URL string.
-This is done via the [`SerializeMetadata` contract](./cadence/contracts/utils/SerializeMetadata.cdc) which serialized metadata values into JSON blob compatible with the OpenSea metadata standard.
-The serialized metadata is then committed as the `tokenURI` upon bridging Cadence-native NFTs to EVM.
+This is done via the [`SerializeMetadata` contract](./cadence/contracts/utils/SerializeMetadata.cdc) which serializes metadata values into a JSON blob compatible with the OpenSea metadata standard.
+The serialized metadata is then committed as the ERC721 `tokenURI` upon bridging Cadence-native NFTs to EVM.
 Since Cadence NFTs can easily update onchain metadata either by field or by the ownership of sub-NFTs, this serialization pattern enables token URI updates on subsequent bridge requests.

 ### Opting Out

 It's also recognized that the logic of some use cases may actually be compromised by the act of bridging, particularly in such a unique runtime environment.
-These would be cases that do not hold implicit ownership assumptions around ecosystem standards.
-For instance, one ERC721 may reclaim a users assets after `n` time period.
-In such a case, bridging that ERC721 to Cadence would decouple the representation of ownership in Cadence from the actual ownership in the definine ERC721 contract after the token had been reclaimed - there would be no NFT in escrow for the bridge to transfer on fulfillment of the NFT back to EVM.
-In such cases, projects may choose to opt-out of bridging, but **importantly must do so on contract deployment**.
+These would be cases that do not maintain ownership assumptions implicit to ecosystem standards.
+For instance, an ERC721 implementation may reclaim a user's assets after a month of inactivity time period.
+In such a case, bridging that ERC721 to Cadence would decouple the representation of ownership of the bridged NFT from the actual ownership in the definining ERC721 contract after the token had been reclaimed - there would be no NFT in escrow for the bridge to transfer on fulfillment of the NFT back to EVM.
+In such cases, projects may choose to opt-out of bridging, but **importantly must do so before the asset has been onboarded to the bridge**.

 For Solidity contracts, opting out is as simple as extending the [`BridgePermissions.sol` abstract contract](./solidity/src/BridgePermissions.sol) which defaults `allowsBridging()` to false.
 The bridge explicitly checks